Ceasar/Encyclopedia/src/Syntactic_category.rst

 Verbs have constraints.

+Verbs see to have special requirements.
+(Theta theory, argument structure)

 One way to divide up verbs is based on their arity or argument structure.
 For instance "Alice smiled" versus "Alice loves pink".